Sumner Carruth: Civil War service

 After being exchanged, Carruth next served in IX Corps in the Department of the Ohio.
-He became colonel of his regiment on May 1, 1863 and served with the corps in the Siege of Vicksburg, as well as in Eastern Tennessee.
+He became colonel of his regiment on May 1, 1863, and served with the corps in the Siege of Vicksburg, as well as in Eastern Tennessee.
 Carruth led the 2nd brigade, 2nd division, IX Corps from February 2 to March 3, 1864, before the Corps was transferred back to Virginia.
 In Virginia, he led the same brigade in April 1864.
-Then he led 1st brigade, 1st division, IX Corps from April 25 to May 6, 1864.
+Then he led the 1st brigade, 1st division, IX Corps from April 25 to May 6, 1864.
 On the second day of the Battle of the Wilderness, May 6, Carruth's brigade was involved in the fighting on the Orange Plank Road.
 Fighting in the Wilderness alongside the troops of Brig.
 Gen. Alexander Webb and Brig.
 Gen. James Wadsworth, Carruth was felled by sunstroke and carried from the field.

 Col. Carruth returned to IX Corps in the Army of the Potomac late in 1864 during the Siege of Petersburg, command his regiment.
 He led a brigade in the second division from January 23 to February 11, 1865, in the absence of Brig.
 Gen. John I. Curtin.
 He did so again from May 4 to June 9 of that year, serving in the Department of Washington after the Confederate surrender.
 Carruth was mustered out of the volunteer service on June 9, 1865.
 On January 13, 1866, President Andrew Johnson nominated Carruth for the award of the honorary grade of brevet brigadier general, U.S. Volunteers, to rank from April 9, 1865, and the U.S. Senate confirmed the award on March 12, 1866.
-His brevet was awarded for gallant and meritorious services in the attack on Fort Mahone on April 2, 1865 during the Third Battle of Petersburg.
+His brevet was awarded for gallant and meritorious services in the attack on Fort Mahone on April 2, 1865, during the Third Battle of Petersburg.
 Maj.
 Gen. John G. Parke, commander of IX Corps, recommended him; and two other officers commended his regiment for its role in that action.

 Post-War

-Sumner Carruth married Clara Smith of Newark, New Jersey on August 18, 1862, just before leaving the 1st Massachusetts and joining the 35th regiment.
+Sumner Carruth married Clara Smith of Newark, New Jersey, on August 18, 1862, just before leaving the 1st Massachusetts and joining the 35th regiment.
 The Sumner’s had two daughters, Minnie Hale, born in 1863, and Clara Louise, born in 1869.
 Carruth farmed and served as a customs official.
-Sumner died in 1892 in Andover, Massachusetts and was buried in the West Parish Cemetery.
+Sumner died in 1892 in Andover, Massachusetts, and was buried in the West Parish Cemetery.